daltonwood/dwODT/README.md

 # dwODT
-Config files used for installing various MS 365 apps using Microsoft's Office Deployment Tool via CLI/Run
+Configuration files used for installing various MS 365 apps using Microsoft's Office Deployment Tool via CLI/Run.

 Download the Office Deployment Tool and read documentation at https://aka.ms/ODT

+This configuration set offers:
+* "Silent" install (black cmd window until completed)
+* Standalone Office app install

 # Instructions
 Upon downloading and running the .exe it will ask for a folder to extract files to, ideally you should pick a network location intended for file sharing so users have appropriate permissions to execute these files.